SavageSoftware/portainer-backup/readme.md

 | `EPOCH`                       | `X`                              | 1492702320.000                  |

 The folllowing substition **presets** are provided my the [Luxon](https://moment.github.io) library and are supported in **portainer-backup**:
+(See the following Luxon docs for more information: https://moment.github.io/luxon/#/formatting?id=presets)

 (The following presets are using the October 14, 1983 at `13:30:23` as an example.)

 | Name                         | Description                                                        | Example in en_US                                             | Example in fr                                              |